Best bars with views in Sydney: Where to Drink with Harbour, City & Beach Views

 Rooftop Bars at Barangaroo and Darling Harbour

-There are plenty of bars in Darling Harbour, and you won’t have to walk far to find a drink, but these four are our pick of the best rooftop bars in Barangaroo and Darling Harbour
+There are plenty of bars in Darling Harbour, and you won’t have to walk far to find a drink, but these four are our top choices for rooftop bars in Barangaroo and Darling Harbour.

 Where: Level 12, 161 Sussex Street, Sydney